Why do Asians excel in the United States?

 - Some teachers allow students to put their feet on the table or on another chair during class, which is considered horrific for conservative Asians.

 - Some public schools allow students to wear comfortable clothing, such as hoodies and sexy or revealing outfits.
-Students can wear blankets like cloaks or wear pajamas and sleepers during school days.
+Students can wear blankets like cloaks or pajamas and sleepers during school days.

 - No parental signature is needed for school activities once students turn 18.
 In Democrat cities, teenagers can even opt for (state-funded) gender transition surgery without their parents’ consent.